 - an additional 10 weeks of expanded family leave for workers who have been employed for at least 30 calendar days.

-- Intermittent leave is available if you need to take leave for a few hours a day or a few days per week.
+- Intermittent leave may be available if you need to take leave for a few hours a day or a few days per week.

 - Health insurance, if provided by job, must continue.